Common Vulnerabilities in IoT devices

 Conclusion

 The security of certain consumer IoT devices continues to fall behind the rapid pace of market growth.
 Price-driven competition and fast-moving technological advancements are significantly impacting the security standards in this segment.
-The vulnerabilities we’ve outlined, ranging from hardcoded credentials to weak physical access controls, are recurring, structural issues commonly found in consumer-grade IoT products.
+The vulnerabilities we’ve outlined in this article, ranging from hardcoded credentials to weak physical access controls, are recurring, structural issues commonly found in consumer-grade IoT products.
 For both penetration testers and embedded system developers, it’s crucial to identify, understand, and proactively address these security flaws.
+IoT devices would be a lot more secure if only these type of vulnerabilities were avoided in the product development process.

 In the world of IoT, security goes far beyond simply applying software patches.
 It requires a systematic approach to testing the entire IoT ecosystem, from hardware to software and from communication technologies to cloud services.
 This includes checking for default passwords, analyzing the communication protocols in use, assessing physical access points, and thoroughly examining firmware update mechanisms.
 Systematic testing of IoT devices in accordance with standards such as ETSI EN 303 645 and the OWASP IoT Security Verification Standard (ISVS) also contributes to more secure IoT devices.